artsy/fresnel/README.md

 - Pages now include markup for _all_ breakpoints, which increases the page size.
 - The current media query is no longer something components can access; it is determined only by the props of the `<Media>` component they find themselves in.

 That last con presents an interesting problem.
-How might we represent a component that gets styled differently at differnet breakpoints?
+How might we represent a component that gets styled differently at different breakpoints?
 (Let's imagine a `matchMedia` example.)

 ```tsx
 <Sans size={xs ?
 2 : 3}>